-\item There is an even more secure level: this is known as colored money in the cryptocurrency world.
-Today’s physical equivalent is a gift card of a particular store.
-The idea is that the money is printed such that there is only one possible receiver, for instance a retail store.
-In this case, the retail store can be sure that there is no double spend, as the store is the only possible receiver for the money.
-In some sense, the money was already promised to the store when being printed, the customer only waits for an opportunity to spend it.
-In contrast to today's gift cards, colored money can be reverted back into the payer's account.
+At the highest security level, colored money in the cryptocurrency world is akin to a gift card of a particular store in the physical world.
+The money is printed so that there is only one possible receiver, such as a retail store, which ensures that there is no double-spend.
+In this sense, the money was already promised to the store when it was printed, and the customer only waits for an opportunity to spend it.
+Unlike traditional gift cards, colored money can be reverted back into the payer's account.